 - Build, implement, and manage scalable and robust systems on AWS

 - Recognize the appropriate AWS service based on data, compute, database, and security requirements

-With the successful completion of this course, you’ll be ready to take advantage of the current momentum and business potential of the cloud to future-proof your career for years to come.
+With the successful completion of this Cloud Computing course, you’ll be ready to take advantage of the current momentum and business potential of the cloud to future-proof your career for years to come.